The Principia Space Diary is back!

 “I would rate this very highly in relation to other STEM resources.
 The format is more accessible, the drawings are interesting.
 Putting their photograph on the front makes it theirs, gives it ownership.”

 Space lessons from a team of experts!

 Participating schools will have access to the Principia Mission Space Diary for students.
-The diary is filled with challenges and activities to empower our young space apprentices.
-Activities are guided by a team of amazing experts including Lucy Hawking, Stephen Hawking, Carol Vorderman, Dallas Campbell, Sheila Kanani and many more.
+The diary is filled with challenges and activities to empower our young space apprentices, written and developed by Lucy Hawking and Curved House Kids, with contributions from the UK Space Agency, Dr Sheila Kanani, Professor Stephen Hawking, Professor Peter McOwan, astronaut Helen Sharman and many more amazing space experts!

 Download Free Chapter